-Upon successful completion of the registration process, which includes approval from the Operator’s Compliance Officer, the Operator will establish an MCA.
-The Operator, at its sole discretion, may refuse to allow Authorized User to use its services, or limit the number of MCAs that a single User may establish and maintain at any time.
+Upon successful completion of the registration process, which includes approval from the Operator’s Compliance Team, the Operator will establish a CA. The Operator, at its sole discretion, may refuse to allow User to use its services, or limit the number of CAs that a single User may establish and maintain at any time.

 4.2 Due Diligence

-The Operator may also require the User to answer certain questions or take actions in order to verify the User´s identity or comply with applicable law.
+The Operator may also require the User to answer certain questions or take actions in order to verify the User’s identity or comply with applicable law.
 In submitting this or any other personal information as may be required, the User verifies that the information is accurate and authentic.
 The User authorizes the Operator, directly or through third parties, to make any inquiries the Operator considers necessary to verify the User’s identity and/or other information.